Hrishikesh007788/COVID19_DETECTION/README.md

 ## Problem Statement:

-The quality of concrete is determined by its compressive strength, which is measured using a conventional crushing test on a concrete cylinder.
-The strength of the concrete is also a vital aspect in achieving the requisite longevity.
-It will take 28 days to test strength, which is a long period.
-So, what will we do now?
-We can save a lot of time and effort by using Data Science to estimate how much quantity of which raw material we need for acceptable compressive strength.
+There are a total of 26Cr Covid positive cases worldwide and is increasing.
+Performing Covid test requires blood samples and nose swab samples which can be expensive, time consuming and uncomfortable for many of the patients.

 ## Proposed Solution:

-A possible solution would be to create a Machine Learning model which would predict the compressive strength of the concrete given the quantity of the ingredients.
+A possible solution would be to create a Deep Learning model which would predict if the person is infected by covid19 by analysing an AP(anteroposterior) view of his/her chest X-Ray image.

 ## Data Description:

 Dataset available in kaggle: [Link](https://www.kaggle.com/elikplim/concrete-compressive-strength-data-set)

-Sources:
-Original Owner and Donor
-Prof. I-Cheng Yeh
-Department of Information Management
-Chung-Hua University,
-Hsin Chu, Taiwan 30067, R.O.C.
-e-mail:icyeh@chu.edu.tw
-TEL:886-3-5186511
-Date Donated: August 3, 2007

 Data Characteristics:
-The actual concrete compressive strength (MPa) for a given mixture under a specific age (days) was determined from laboratory.
-Data is in raw form (not scaled).
-Summary Statistics:
-Number of instances (observations): 1030
-Number of Attributes: 9
-Attribute breakdown: 8 quantitative input variables, and 1 quantitative output variable Missing Attribute Values: None
+The Dataset contains images of Positive and Negative chest X-Ray images in AP view.

 ## Project Tree Structure
 ```